AhmadyarRashid/Boillerplate-ReactNative-NativeBase-Redux-I18n/README.md

 # Boillerplate-ReactNative-NativeBase-Redux-I18n
-## Online order, fast delivery and Cheap rates

-MyUSC is a cloud base, online order and track your order app
+## No Need to setup all things again.
+JUST CLONE IT AND START WORKING ON IT

 ## Technologies

-MyUSC app uses a number of open source libraries to work properly:
+App uses a number of open source libraries with LATEST VERSIONS:

 - [React Native](https://reactnative.dev/)
 - [Native Base](https://nativebase.io/)